 Overview of Walton County Central Landfill

 The Walton County Central Landfill is a comprehensive waste management facility that encompasses various key components aimed at efficient waste disposal, recycling, and environmental preservation.
-This state-of-the-art facility comprises a Transfer Station, Class III Landfill, Material Recovery Facility, Yard Waste Processing Facility, and a Groundwater Monitoring System, all working together to support the waste management needs of Walton County.
+The facility comprises a Transfer Station, Class III Landfill, Material Recovery Facility, Yard Waste Processing Facility, and a Groundwater Monitoring System, all working together to support the waste management needs of Walton County.

 Transfer Station and Material Recovery Facility

 The history of the Walton County Central Landfill dates back to the 1990s when the original Transfer Station was established.
 Over the years, this facility has evolved and currently serves as the Material Recovery Facility (MRF) for the county's recyclable materials.
 In response to the county's population growth and changing waste management needs, a modern Transfer Station was constructed in 2018.
-This modernized facility ensures efficient waste transfer and processing, enhancing the overall waste management capabilities of the landfill.
+This modernized facility ensures efficient waste transfer and processing, enhancing the overall waste management capabilities of the facility.

 Class III Landfill Development

-The evolution of the Class III Landfill at the Walton County Central Landfill showcases a commitment to responsible waste disposal practices.
+The evolution of the Class III Landfill at the Walton County Landfill showcases a commitment to responsible waste disposal practices.
 Initially established in the 1980s as a trench and fill operation, the landfill was later transformed into a Class III landfill with a final elevation of approximately 300 feet, known as "Cell 1."
 As this cell approached its capacity, proactive planning led to the design and construction of a new, modern lined Class III Landfill, referred to as "Cell 2."

 Cell 2 Development